lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Padding (P).
 Padding will be used to align the last byte of a fragment with a byte boundary.
 The number of bits used for padding is not defined and depends on the size of the Rule ID, DTag and FCN fields, and on the layer two payload size.

-## Delivery Reliability options
+## Delivery Reliability modes

-This specification defines the following three fragment delivery reliability options:
+This specification defines the following three fragment delivery reliability modes:

-*  No ACK.
+*  No-ACK.
-   No ACK is the simplest fragment delivery reliability option.
+   No-ACK is the simplest fragment delivery reliability mode.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
-However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
-In the No ACK option, the receiver MUST NOT issue ACKs.
+However, this mode does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
+In the No-ACK mode, the receiver MUST NOT issue ACKs.

-*  Window mode - ACK always (ACK-Always).
+*  ACK-Always.
-   The ACK-always option provides flow control.
-In addition, this option is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
+   The ACK-Always mode provides flow control.
+In addition, this mode is able to handle long bursts of lost fragments, since detection of such events can be done before the end of the IPv6 packet transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.